lorenzoscottb/DReAMy/README.md

 ## Topic-Modelling

 ## Contribute
-If you wish to contribute, collaborate, or just ask question, feel free to contact [Lorenzo](https://lorenzoscottb.github.io/), or use the issue section.
+If you wish to contribute, collaborate, or just ask a question, feel free to contact [Lorenzo](https://lorenzoscottb.github.io/), or use the issue section.

-## Cite
+## Cite & acknowledgements
 If you use DReAMy, please cite the work
 ```bibtex
 @misc{https://doi.org/10.48550/arxiv.2302.14828,